 Data from the GPS receiver can be acquired in two major ways: in real time, acquiring, visualizing track and showing various parameters of the acquisition, or later connecting the GPS receiver to the computer.

 Browse in real time with the GPS connected to the computer, allows to be located on maps in an opened session of MiraMon and draw a phenomenon while on the terrain.
-The other option allows loading and unloading items in the case of Garmin GPS receivers (contact us for the availability in other well-known displays).
-MiraMon also directly read and import GPX format files.
+The other option allows loading and unloading items in the case of receivers such as Garmin GPS.

 MiraMon can support and carry out conversions (of single coordinates or whole layers) between the most common cartographic projections, as well as datum transformations (Molodensky and Bursa-Wolf).
 It can also visualize the Cartesian coordinates of the projection (UTM X, Y, etc) and/or latitude/longitude coordinates, reference networks and tics.
 It is possible to personalize new projections and the most accurate geodesic aspects are respected thanks to its complete model.